nfacha/PlaneAlert/README.md

 - FachaDev - This is the default and RECOMENDED TrackSource, that support all current Features | https://api.facha.dev
 - VRS - This connects to your own Virtual Radar Server | (Self-Hosted)
 - OPSN - OpenSkyNetwork | (https://openskynetwork.github.io/opensky-api/rest.html)
+- dump1090 - Dump1090 Aircraft.Json | Get data from your local Dump1090 Feeder
   At this time airlines, squawk and type queries are only supported by the FachaDev TrackSource, and will not work if another source is selected

 ## Usage